colorizenl/gradle-application-plugin/readme.md

   - Run `gradle xcodeGen` to generate a Xcode project for a hybrid iOS app.
   - Run `gradle generateStaticSite` to generate a website from Markdown templates.
   - Run `gradle generatePWA` to create a PWA version of the aforementioned website.
+  - Run `gradle generateAppIcons` to generate the application icon for various platforms.

 Building the example application uses the same system requirements and environment variables as the plugin itself.
 Refer to the documentation for each application type for details.